dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 also caused some headaches. `System.Drawing.Common` is very Windows driven as it is mostly a wrapper around GDI+ and is heavily coupled to Windows Forms, which keeps evolving and diverging from cross-platform graphics.
-This has caused some confusion over why some things don't work well on Unix or don't work not at all.
+This has caused some confusion over why some things don't work well on Unix or don't work at all.

 Since the inclusion of the Mono cross-platform implementation we spent lot of time redirecting issues to `libgdiplus` that never got fixed, or helping people